JNCressey/JNCressey.github.io/blogs/osrswiki/modulefairycode.md

 Sometimes, a fairy code is mentioned on an article, but it isn't exactly clear where the corresponding fairy ring is located.
 I decided I would update the template to add a tooltip that would show the official location name for that fairy code.

-The template's functionality was provided by a Lua module that prepared the html code for the fairy code to put in the page.
+The template's functionality was provided by a Lua module that prepared the HTML code for the fairy code to put in the page.

 This page shows the changes I made to the module: [version diff for my edits](http://archive.today/9VFLi)